Sijmen/SwitchIt/README.md

 cd ..

-//only for IR
+## Only for IR
 nodejs server.js
+// you need to create a daemon for nodejs server.js

 //... not finished yet! might be missing stuff.

-// you need to create a daemon for nodejs server.js